shreyaaojha/HackerRankPython/README.md

-# HackerRankPython
+# leaninpython
-This Repository contains solutions to HackerRack Python Programs
+this repo contains milestones in Python Programming for tenure of jan 2022 to  march 2022.